Encore ! !

 Each of the six stories in our ENCORE!! collection has a flavor that highlights the versatility of five great authors: Edgar Allan Poe, Washington Irving, W.W.
 Jacobs, Guy de Maupassant, and Mark Twain.
 Their timeless glimpses into the human experience are brought to life on the stage.

-Experience ENCORE!! live on stage or in the classroom with our virtual production!
+OR ~ experience Encore!! in the classroom with our virtual production!

 ENCORE!!
-Virtual Production Trailer
+Live Trailer

 The Raven (an excerpt)

 While entertaining an avian visitor one December evening, a man burdened by sorrow and grief seeks definitive truths from the mysterious creature who can only offer one ominous answer.
 Become immersed in Poe's tale of lost love and supernatural haunting.